guo-research-group/Stellar/README.md

 We are currently preparing the release of the Stellar dataset.
 The dataset is >300 GB and we're planning to release it in the following three parts

 TODO
-- [ ] Stereo pairs with ground truth disparity maps (Download links coming soon)
+- [x] Stereo pairs with ground truth disparity maps (Download link is now available)
-- [ ] Unified Lidar DSM with semantic labels (where available) (Download links coming soon)
+- [x] Unified Lidar DSM with semantic labels (where available) (Download link is now available)
 - [ ] Utility scripts to process the dataset which will be available in this repository.

   ## Source Data Attribution